MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

 - Loading local shared and non-shared HTML files into a WebSlate.
 - Using a 3D asset to call a Web API and download data into a WebSlate.
 - Pull data from internal or public sources into your scene and display it in 3D.
-- Set up AI-powered interactions using OpenAI.
+- Set up AI-powered interactions using an Azure OpenAI-based virtual assistant or "chatbot".

 Now you can put your new Mesh skills to work and build collaborative experiences that are even more useful and exciting!